SPRINKLER RETROFITS

 • Sprinklers are the most effective and reliable fire-safety system ever developed.

-• Buildings that survived this long don’t need upgrades now.
+Buildings that have survived devastating fires this long don’t need sprinkler retrofitting now.

 FACT: